-The Department of Child, Youth, & Family Studies will begin advertising the internship, and recruiting applicants around a year in advance.
-Applications will then open at the beginning of the fall semester.
-Interviews and informational meetings will follow, and decisions will be made before the end of the fall semester.
+The Department of Child, Youth, & Family Studies will begin advertising the internship, and recruiting applicants a year in advance.
+Interviews and informational meetings will follow.
 Follow-up meetings and an onboarding process will take place after final decisions to ensure interns are well prepared for their experience abroad.